gloriousCode/gloriousCode/README.md

-# :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo:
+# :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo:
 ### Hello!
-# :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo: :flamingo:
+This is my repo!

 <!--
 **gloriousCode/gloriousCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.